luckyluke1976/cybersecurity-portfolio/GRC/01-statement-of-applicability/README.md

     color-coded
   - Control owner
   - Related Risk ID (linked to the Risk Register — Deliverable 02)
-  - Evidence / Reference (policy, procedure or configuration supporting the control)
+  - Expected Evidence / Reference (policy, procedure or configuration that would support the control)
   - Remediation action with target date (for controls not yet fully implemented)
 - **Summary page:** applicable and excluded controls, implementation status and open remediation actions.

+The owner, expected evidence, remediation and target-date fields are practical portfolio extensions.
+ISO/IEC 27001 requires the SoA to document the necessary controls, the justification for their inclusion, their implementation status and the justification for any exclusion — the remaining fields would normally live in a risk treatment plan or an action tracker.

 ## Key decisions